John Fahey and the D.C. Roots of an American Genre

 For the unfamiliar, American Primitive Guitar is a type of folk music centered around solo, fingerstyle steel-string guitar (occasionally with vocals and accompaniment), drawing diverse inspiration from Blues artists of the 20's, dissonant 20th century classical music, and the Indian raga tradition.
-Though it coincided with the folk-pop boom of the 1960’s, American Primitive Guitar is a distinct tradition that influenced a wide range of artists including Sonic Youth, Joanna Newsom, and The Who amongst others.
-An example can be heard below:
+Though it coincided with the folk-pop boom of the 1960s, American Primitive Guitar is a distinct tradition that influenced a wide range of artists including Sonic Youth, Joanna Newsom, and The Who amongst others.

 It is relatively rare that one can define a genre’s exact beginning and founder.
 In the case of American Primitive Guitar, however, this task is easy – it was John Fahey.

 Fahey grew up in Takoma Park, Maryland where he spent a largely isolated childhood.
 His earliest comfort was the woods along Sligo Creek; as he grew older, he found comfort in music.
 In his early adolescence, Fahey became devoted to Arlington, Virginia’s now defunct bluegrass and country station WARL AM (once among the top American Roots stations in the country).